FrankMerriman/Raspberry-Pi.neapple/README.md

 ### 2.3 Creating authentication json

 ## Part 3 - Preparing files for running
-*With the Raspberry Pi and Google Cloud set-up, the final piece of preparation involves getting the provided source code ready to be run.*
+*With the Raspberry Pi and Google Cloud set up, the final piece of preparation involves getting the provided source code ready to be run.*

 ### 3.1 Compiling packet_sniffer.c
 From within the project directory run `make`.
 This will compile packet_sniffer.c into an executable.